DynamoDS/Dynamo/README.md

 - Background preview controls
 - More solid and curve creation nodes
 - String nodes now handle returns, tabs, and other escape characters
-- Compose Node
+- Compose Functions Node (combine two single parameter functions into one)
-- Filter Out Node
+- Filter Out Node (removes a given predicate from a list)
+- Transpose List Node (swaps rows and columns in a list of lists)